-LT.i Key
+AG.c Key

+Agrochemicals must be applied in a manner that minimises the risk of contamination and pollution

+- Applications relate to, but are not limited to grazing, forage, conservation land, areas surrounding buildings - PPPs are not applied in unsuitable conditions e.g. when there is a risk of drift to non-target areas or soil conditions are unsuitable

+AG.c.1

+Agrochemicals must be applied by competent persons (Revised)

+- Manufacturers' instructions are followed at all times during handling and filling, application and disposal - PPP application is undertaken by operators holding relevant City & Guilds NPTC Pesticide Application certificates or equivalent certificates for two years application records

+City and Guilds NPTC certificates

+AG.d

+AG.e

+application

-Vehicles must be cleaned and disinfected using Defra approved disinfectants
+All PPP application equipment must be maintained and tested

-Cleaned and disinfected after every load and within 24 hours of delivery unless vehicles are used to make repeat journeys between the same two points in a single day

-■ For more information on animal transport regulations visit www.gov.uk/farm-animal-welfare-during-transportation

-RESPONSIBLE USE OF AGROCHEMICALS (AG) HOW YOU WILL BE MEASURED STANDARDS AIM: Agrochemicals are stored, applied and disposed of in a manner that prevents contamination and pollution Plant Protection Products (PPPs) include, but are not limited to, pesticides, insecticides, fungicides, herbicides, molluscicides e.g. slug pellets Agrochemicals include, but are not limited to, Plant Protection Products AG.a Key Agrochemicals are stored in a manner that (PPPs), inorganic fertilisers, sheep dip, agricultural fuel oil, empty containers, minimises the risk of contamination and disinfectants, rodenticides, other chemical products pollution (Revised) Agrochemical store is maintained and fit for purpose Agrochemicals are approved for use in the UK ■ PPPs kept in their original packaging, or if packaging is broken they are transferred to a suitable container with a fitted lid/ cap and display original label information ■ Emergency facilities are available for dealing with spillages e.g. bucket of sand/ absorbent granules/ an adequate sump/ bunding Inorganic fertilisers are stored on hard, dry surfaces and not stored with flammable materials ■ Fuel tanks bunded in accordance with the Appendix AG.b Recommendation IPM plan relates to areas between housing and buildings R If PPPs are used it is recommended that an on farm, grazing, forage and conservation land Integrated Pest Management (IPM) plan is ■ IPM plan completed AG.c Key Applications relate to, but are not limited to grazing, forage, conservation land, Agrochemicals must be applied in areas surrounding buildings a manner that minimises the risk of ■ PPPs are not applied in unsuitable conditions e.g. when there is a risk of drift contamination and pollution to non-target areas or soil conditions are unsuitable Sheep dip does not run into surface water, drains, ditches or watercourses, or soak into land (unless authorised) AG.c.1 Manufacturers' instructions are followed at all times during R Agrochemicals must be applied by handling and filling, application and disposal competent persons (Revised) PPP application is undertaken by operators holding ■ City & Guilds relevant City & Guilds NPTC Pesticide Application NPTC certificates or equivalent certificates AG d Boom sprayers hold an NSTS test certificate and are NSTS R All PPP application equipment must be tested at least once every 5 years maintained and tested ■ Foggers/ misters/ batch dippers and granular applicators ■ NSTS hold an NSTS test certificate and are NSTS tested at least certificates once every six years ■ Calibration ■ All application equipment less than 5 years old, knapsacks records kept and handheld applicators do not need an NSTS certificate for two years PPP application equipment is calibrated at least annually AG.e Records kept for applications made by staff and contractors R Records must be kept of all PPP PPP application records include: applications name of crop/area treated and total area treated (e.g. ha) ■ PPP application name of operator records application date, start and finish time name of product applied, information about product (e.g. grazing interval)

-dose rate, water volume, total product usedweather conditions (e.g. wind speed/ direction)

-Wastes are disposed of by registered waste carriers

-untreated wood)
+- Boom sprayers hold an NSTS test certificate and are NSTS tested at least once every five years - Foggers/ misters/ batch dippers and granular applicators hold an NSTS test certificate and are NSTS tested at least once every six years - All application equipment less than five years old, knapsacks and handheld applicators do not need an NSTS certificate - PPP application equipment is calibrated at least annually - Calibration records kept untreated wood)

+■ NSTS

+- Records kept for applications made by staff and contractors PPP application records include: - name of crop/ area treated and total area treated (e.g. ha) - name of operator - application date, start and finish time - name of product applied, information about product (e.g. grazing interval) - dose rate, water volume, total product used - weather conditions (e.g. wind speed/ direction)

-Wastes are not burnt (with the exception of vegetation and
+Wastes are disposed of by registered waste carriers Wastes are not burnt (with the exception of vegetation and